DevMountain/node-2-afternoon/README.md

 * Import the `postman_collection` into postman.
 * Run the collection's tests.
   * If all tests do not pass, revist previous steps.
-  * **TESTS WILL ONLY PASS IF THE 'MESSAGES' ARRAY IS EMPTY WHEN THE POSTMAN COLLECTION STARTS**
+  * **TESTS WILL ONLY PASS IF THE 'MESSAGES' ARRAY IS EMPTY WHEN THE POSTMAN COLLECTION STARTS** Restart your server (the command is 'rs') to reset your array to empty.

 ### Solution